startxfr/libre/docs/user-guides/install-instructor.md

 > **NOTICE**: In the `infra.yml` config file, `aws.access_key` and
   `aws.secret_key` are set to `False` in order to force interactive prompt for AWS credentials.
-  Theses credentials must have autorizations over EC2, VPC, Route53 objects for the used datacenter (default is `eu-west-3`).
+  These credentials must have autorizations over EC2, VPC, Route53 objects for the used datacenter (default is `eu-west-3`).

   If you manually set `aws.access_key` and `aws.secret_key` in the `infra.yml`